What Is A Customer Data Platform (CDP)? A Complete Guide

 - Personal attitudes and preferences, like a consumer’s favourite colour or material

-Why an Enterprise Marketer Needs a Customer Data Platform (4 Key Benefits)
+Why Marketers Needs Customer Data Platform (4 Key Benefits)

 CDPs strengthen your customer relationships, empower your marketing efforts and help your business to reach its objectives.
 CDPs are capable of doing all this because they provide, among others, the following three benefits: